 - Less housework than a typical home.

-- Less home maintenance (if you have an RV, this is far less than a typical home)
+- Less home maintenance (if you have an RV, the required maintenance is far less than a typical home)

 - Potentially low cost of living.